NVIDIAGameWorks/RayTracingDenoiser/README.md

 **[NRD]** Hit distances should come from an importance sampling method.
 But if denoising of AO/SO is needed, AO/SO can come from cos-weighted (or VNDF) sampling in a tradeoff of IQ.

-**[NRD]** Low discrepancy sampling helps to have more stable output in 0.5-1 rpp mode.
-It's a must for REBLUR-based Ambient and Specular Occlusion denoisers (in this case maximum number of accumulated frames can be reduced to minimize lags) and SIGMA.
+**[NRD]** Low discrepancy sampling (blue noise) helps to have more stable output in 0.5-1 rpp mode.
+It's a must for REBLUR-based Ambient and Specular Occlusion denoisers and SIGMA.

 **[NRD]** It's recommended to set `CommonSettings::accumulationMode` to `RESET` for a single frame, if a history reset is needed.
 If history buffers are recreated or contain garbage, it's recommended to use `CLEAR_AND_RESET` for a single frame. `CLEAR_AND_RESET` is not free because clearing is done in a compute shader.
 Render target clears on the application side should be prioritized over this solution.

-**[NRD]** Functions `XXX_FrontEnd_PackRadianceAndHitDist` perform optional NAN / INF clearing of the input signal.
-There is a boolean to skip these checks.

 **[NRD]** If there are areas (besides sky), which don't require denoising (for example, casting a specular ray only if roughness is less than some threshold), providing `viewZ > CommonSettings::denoisingRange` in **IN\_VIEWZ** texture for such pixels will effectively skip denoising.
 Additionally, the data in such areas won't contribute to the final result.

 **[NRD]** If there are areas (besides sky), which don't require denoising (for example, skipped diffuse rays for true metals). `materialID` and `materialMask` can be used to drive spatial passes.

 **[NRD]** Input signal quality can be improved by enabling *pre-pass* via setting `diffusePrepassBlurRadius` and `specularPrepassBlurRadius` to a non-zero value.
-Usually pre-pass is needed for specular and less needed for diffuse (see sample for more details).
+Usually pre-pass is needed for specular and less needed for diffuse, because pre-pass outputs optimal hit distance for specular tracking (see the sample for more details).

 **[NRD]** In case of probabilistic diffuse / specular split at the primary hit, hit distance reconstruction pass must be enabled, if exposed in the denoiser (see `HitDistanceReconstructionMode`).